-The discovery of the endocannabinoid system very well may be the most significant breakthrough regarding the human anatomy in the past century.
-Since the first cannabinoids were isolated and the discovery of the CB1 and CB2 receptors has become public knowledge the movement to bring this plant to the people has been unstoppable.
+The discovery of the endocannabinoid system (ECS) may very well be the most significant breakthrough regarding the human anatomy in the past century.
+Since the first cannabinoids were isolated and the discovery of the CB1 and CB2 receptors became public knowledge, the movement to bring this plant to the people has been unstoppable.
 The CB1 and CB2 receptors are receptors located throughout the body of every living mammal in what is known as the endocannabinoid system.
-Cannabinoid receptors such as CB1 and CB2 receptors are biochemical receptors that receive chemical signals from a source external to their molecule.
+These cannabinoid receptors are biochemical receptors that receive chemical signals from a source external to their molecule.
 These signals are dormant without the introduction of cannabinoids from cannabis to the body.

 This system and these receptors work together with phytocannabinoids from the cannabis plant to bring patients relief from a plethora of different elements.
 The ECS is a crucial part of the central nervous system that helps to regulate everything from appetite and pain sensation to cognitive processes and much more.
 It is because of this that cannabis is effective in providing relief from so many different diseases and conditions.